Common Causes of Pedestrian Accidents

 • 10% involve distracted drivers or pedestrians on cell phones.

-Sad, but true: In Ontario, children and elderly are most commonly the pedestrian victims in a motor vehicle accident.
+Sad but true: In Ontario, children and the elderly are most commonly pedestrian victims in motor vehicle accidents.

 Common Pedestrian Accident Injuries